WalletWasabi/WasabiDoc/docs/using-wasabi/InstallPackage.md

 1. Download zkSNACKs' PGP public key [here](https://github.com/zkSNACKs/WalletWasabi/blob/master/PGP.txt) by following the first four steps [here](./InstallPackage.md#manual-pgp-public-key-import), and then import it with `gpg --import PGP.txt`.
 Verify that the fingerprint is `${zksnacksPublicKeyFingerprint}`.
-[Next time you can skip previous steps because the PGP public key is already imported.]

 2. [Download](https://wasabiwallet.io/#download) the latest Wasabi release, both the `.deb` package and the corresponding `.asc` signature file.